GSI-CS-CO/bel_projects/top/gsi_daq/linux/feedback/scu_feedback.md

-In some cases not all DAQ-data residing in the DDR3-RAM will read and evaluated in one iteration step.\n This could be the case when the data is jammed in the DDR3-RAM.\n In this case the function [distributeData](@ref Scu::FgFeedbackAdministration::distributeData) returns by the number of DDR3-payload items which are in the
+In some cases not all DAQ-data residing in the DDR3-RAM will read and evaluated in one iteration step.\n This could be the case when the data is jammed in the DDR3-RAM.\n In this case the function [distributeData](@ref Scu::FgFeedbackAdministration::distributeData) returns by the number of DDR3-payload items (size 64 bit respectively 8 byte per item) which are in the
 DDR3-RAM and not evaluated by the callback [onData](@ref Scu::FgFeedbackChannel::onData) function yet.

 Proposal to read the entire data-buffer in any cases: